 * Original moisture content

-Microwave oven took about 373 minutes to dry the ginger to 30% moisture content on dry weight basis at first energy level.
+The microwave oven took about 373 minutes to dry the ginger to 30% moisture content on a dry weight basis at first energy level.
 It reduced to only 27 minutes at the third energy level (Table 2).
-Although, there are significant difference in time at different energy level, yet with in the same energy level, there was not much difference in time to reduce the moisture content to either 50%, 40 % or 30% level (db).
-The maximum difference is of 23 minutes in the case of first energy level (Table 2).
-The drying behaviour of ginger at 3 energy levels is depicted in Figure 1, which reveals a slow dehydration at 1st energy level.
-The total time required was minimum when the ginger was dehydrated to 30% (db) cutoff moisture level at the first stage of dehydration (Table 3).
-Without the use of microwave oven, dehydrating ginger with hot air oven at constant temperature (50ºC) up to moisture level of 10% (db) required 48.6 hours but with the combined use of microwave oven and hot air oven, maximum time required was 33.13 hours which is 31.83% lesser than hot air oven alone (Table 2 & Table 3).
-With the use of microwave oven at third energy level (E3), the time required was minimum to dehydrate up to 30% (db) at the first stage and is about 49.89% lesser than required by hot air oven alone.
+Although there are significant differences in time at different energy level, yet with in the same energy level, there was not much difference in time to reduce the moisture content to either 50%, 40 %, or 30% level (db).
+The maximum difference is 23 minutes in the case of the first energy level (Table 2).
+The drying behaviour of ginger at 3 energy levels is depicted in Figure 1, which reveals slow dehydration at 1st energy level.
+The total time required was minimal when the ginger was dehydrated to 30% (db) cutoff moisture level at the first stage of dehydration (Table 3).
+Without the use of a microwave oven, dehydrating ginger with a hot air oven at a constant temperature (50ºC) up to a moisture level of 10% (db) required 48.6 hours but with the combined use of a microwave oven and hot air oven, the maximum time required was 33.13 hours which is 31.83% lesser than hot air oven alone (Table 2 & Table 3).
+With the use of a microwave oven at a third energy level (E3), the time required was minimal to dehydrate up to 30% (db) at the first stage and is about 49.89% less than required by a hot air oven alone.

 Table 2.
 Time taken to dehydrate ginger by Microwave oven